Improving Pretraining Data Using Perplexity Correlations: Conclusion

 \section{Conclusion}

-Does high-performance data selection require careful hand-crafted heuristics or prohibitively expensive model training runs?
-Our work demonstrates an alternative, viable approach -- leveraging existing, public models as a source of information for data selection.
-Pretraining experiments suggest that a simple, correlation-based approach to selecting data can be effective, but more broadly, we show how to 1) use single-index models as a surrogate for downstream performance and 2) build models that relate \emph{losses} to downstream performance and use these surrogates effectively in data selection.
-Finally, we propose pre-registered scaling experiments on held-out data to test external validity of reported results.
-We hope this type of experiment will help improve the trustworthiness of experimental results for data selection.
+Does high-performance data selection require hand-crafted heuristics or prohibitively expensive model training runs?
+Our work demonstrates an alternative, viable approach: leveraging existing, public models as a source of information for data selection.
+Pretraining experiments suggest that a simple, correlation-based approach to selecting data can be effective, but more broadly, we show how to 1) use single-index models as surrogates for downstream performance and 2) build models that relate \emph{losses} to downstream performance and use the surrogates effectively to select data.